cvan/empire-game/README.md

 ## Some additional thoughts

-* React seems like a pretty good solution for this game given how state heavy the app is, my own familiarity using it, and the time constraints on the project.
+* I thnk overall, React seems like a good solution for this game given how state heavy the app is, my own familiarity using it, and the time constraints on the project.
+It certainly allows me to move fast.
+Especially with styling, layout responsiveness.
-* There are a lot of performance optimizations that can be done around component and state updates.
-This is particularly the case for game account balances.
-Though this seemed quite serviceable for an MVP.
+* There are a lot of performance optimizations that can be done around component and state updates, primarily around updating and listening for state changes in the balance.
+A different approach would work much more efficiently.
+* Would I use React again?
+For most most bits, yes.
+Afformentioned styling, layout and responsiveness are pretty great.
+Though I would eject from React for managing the balance.

 # Local Development